 1. The investor continues to get the interest on the application amount since the money is still there in the bank account.

-2. The investor need not bother for refunds as under “Application Supported by Blocked”, the money to the extent of securities allotted is deducted from the account and only when the application gets selected for the allotment.
+2. The investor need not bother with refunds as under “Application Supported by Blocked”, the money to the extent of securities allotted is deducted from the account and only when the application gets selected for the allotment.

 Who can apply through ASBA process?